-All applications to change licence registration from one member National Ski Association to another are subject to consideration by the FIS Council at its Meetings in the spring.
-In principle an application to change licence registration will not be granted unless the competitor demonstrates his personal association with the new nation.
+All applications to change licence registration from one member National Ski Association to another are subject to consideration by the FIS Council at its Meetings in the spring (applications may only be submitted by 1st May each year).
+In principle an application to change licence registration will not be granted unless competitors demonstrate their personal association with the new nation.

-Prior to submitting an application to change licence registration a competitor must possess the citizenship and passport of the country for which he wishes to compete.
-In addition, the competitor must have had his principal legal and effective place of residence in the new country for a minimum of two (2) years immediately prior to the date of the request to change registration to the new country/National Ski Association.
+Prior to submitting an application to change licence registration, competitors must possess the citizenship and passport of the country for which they wish to compete.
+In addition, competitors must have had their principal legal and effective place of residence in the new country for a minimum of two (2) years immediately prior to the date of the request to change registration to the new country/National Ski Association.
 An exception to the two year residency rule may be waived if the competitor was born in the territory of the new country, or whose mother or father is a national of the new country.
 Applications will not be accepted if a parent has obtained a passport for the new country, but is not resident, and/or there is no family ancestry.

-Furthermore the competitor is required to submit a detailed explanation with the application about his personal circumstances and the reason for requesting a change of licence registration.
+Furthermore, competitors are required to submit a detailed explanation with the application about their personal circumstances and the reason for requesting a change of licence registration.

-If a competitor has already participated in FIS calendar events for a National Ski Association, he must have the written agreement to be released from the former National Ski Association in addition to the citizenship, passport and residency requirements in art.
+If competitors have already participated in FIS calendar events for a National Ski Association, they must have the written agreement to be released from the former National Ski Association in addition to the citizenship, passport and residency requirements in art.
 203.5 before the new National Ski Association may submit a request to FIS for a change of registration.

-If such a written agreement is not given, the competitor may not participate in any FIS calendar events for a period of twelve months from the end of the last season in which he competed for his present National Ski Association, nor may he be issued with a licence to participate in FIS races by the new National Ski Association.
+If such a written agreement is not given, competitors may not participate in any FIS calendar events for a period of twelve months from the end of the last season in which they competed for their present National Ski Association, nor may they be issued with a licence to participate in FIS races by the new National Ski Association.